Call for Abstracts Deadline: May 3, 2021

 Division: Magnetic Interfaces and Nanostructures (MI)

-This year’s Magnetic Interfaces and Nanostructures Division program features pioneering, provocative, introductory, and emerging results in topical areas related to magnetic interfaces and nanostructures.
-Particular attention will be given to research areas in magnetism that are of strong interest to the AVS community so that maximum overlap with other divisions and focus topics can be achieved.
-The program will cover a wide area of topics ranging from chiral magnetism and spin orbit effects at interfaces to magnetism in magnetocaloric materials.
-The focus of the program is to cover areas of magnetism that are fascinating from a fundamental point of view but which carry significance for future applications.
-In addition, we would like to especially focus on the synergy between the research areas covered by MI and their role for the development of new materials and devices for the information society.
-For this reason the program will feature a special mini-symposium “Highlighting Women Researching Magnetism.”
+This year MI’s program features pioneering, and emerging results in topical areas related to magnetic interfaces and nanostructures.
+Particular attention is given to research areas in magnetism that are of strong interest to the AVS community providing functional intersection with other divisions and focus topics.
+The program will cover a wide area of topics ranging from magnetism in topological materials and how to address it in real and momentum space.
+Another area that is covered intensively is the field of energy efficient computing using magnetic devices.
+Highlight of our program will be a symposium featuring contributions of women in the field magnetism.
 The Magnetic Interfaces and Nanostructures Division will be selecting the best graduate student presentation from finalists for the Leo Falicov Award.
 MI will also offer an award for postdoctoral fellows who will be presenting papers at this International Symposium.
 The winners of both awards will be announced towards the end of the meeting.

 • Badih Assaf, University of Notre Dame, “Magnetism in Topological Crystalline Insulator Heterostructures”